VinnyE/linked-blog-starter-md/publish/The problem of future self makes it difficult to know which 'you' you should consider when making decisions that will alter your life.md

 ---
-title:  "The Problem of Future Self"
+title: "The problem of future self makes it difficult to know which 'you' you should consider when making decisions that will alter your life"
 created: 2023-06-11
 ---